 OUR PARTNERS ARE KEY

-We have formed partnerships with experienced and established prosthetic care providers within Guatemala, Ecuador, Nepal, Cambodia, Haiti, Egypt and Uganda.
-These partners, Range of Motion Project (Guatemala and Ecuador), Nepal Orthopaedic Hospital (Nepal), Agile (Cambodia), Enable International Haiti (Haiti), and CoRSU (Uganda) provide the clinical resource.
+We have formed partnerships with experienced and established prosthetic care providers within Guatemala, Ecuador, Nepal, Cambodia, Haiti, Egypt, Uganda, and Kenya.
+These partners, Range of Motion Project (Guatemala and Ecuador), Nepal Orthopaedic Hospital (Nepal), Agile (Cambodia), Enable International Haiti (Haiti), CoRSU (Uganda), St. Luke's Hospital (Kenya) provide the clinical resource.
 We train their staff to manufacture the Victoria Hand, and provide the clinical fitting expertise for them to fit patients.
 This work helps to increase the clinic capacity.
 VHP provides ongoing technical support to both the print center and the clinic.
 VHP works with these partners for fundraising to fund delivery of these devices.

 Amputees in need of a prosthesis will approach the clinic first.
 A professionally trained prosthetist will greet and register them, assess their needs, and mold a plaster impression of their limb.
 The plaster mold along with the patient’s measurements, are sent to the Print Center where the technician scans the mold using a 3D laser scanner, 3D prints the prosthesis parts, assembles them, and delivers the completed prosthesis back to the clinic.
 The clinician fits the amputee, and teaches them to use their new 3D printed prosthesis system.
 In about one week, an amputee gets a device to help improve their quality of life!